 - Change the settings.
 You’ll need to use a flathead screwdriver to do this.
 If you want to increase the pressure, to get more power, turn it clockwise.
 If you want less pressure, turn it anti-clockwise.

 - Raise the guards.
 This ensures that the engine and pump are protected from splinters.

 - Take the machine out of neutral.
 You should notice the change immediately.

-It should be noted that most backyard log splitters will operate on a standard pressure of 2,500 PSI.
-However, if you are facing some thicker pieces of wood, you might be able to increase it to 3,000 PSI.
+Most backyard log splitters operate on a standard pressure of 2,500 PSI.
+However, for thicker pieces of wood, the pressure can be increased to 3,000 PSI.

 Tips to Speed up a Hydraulic Pump

 - Use a three-way valve.
-This is a simple attachment you can add to the pump.
-This will make the forward stroke faster.
+This is a simple attachment you can add to the pump to make the forward stroke faster.